taunoha/wp-plugin-vue-spa-boilerplate/README.md

 ## 🌶️ Auto-imports

 I have set up auto-imports for components, composables, Vue.js APIs, and your utilities inside the ``utils`` folder.
+This includes:

+- All components in your ``components`` folder
+- All composables in your ``composables`` folder
+- All utilities in your ``utils`` folder
+- Core Vue.js APIs (ref, computed, watch, etc.)
+- VueUse composables (useStorage, useMouse, useWindowSize, etc.)
+- Vue Router utilities (useRoute, useRouter, etc.)

 You can use these in your application without explicitly importing them.
+For example:

 Contrary to a classic global declaration, it will preserve typings, IDE completions, and hints and only include what is used in your code.